in more detail

 After four years, I entered the Cistercian Order of the Strict Observance (Trappists) and studied Philosophy and Theology for some 6 years as a monk.
 I was a brother in three monasteries in three different countries, all belonging to the same Order.
 I stayed for a total of 21 years in this cenobitic contemplative Order.

-In the third monastery, I was given permission to follow a Buddhist training, with a view to leading meditation retreats for guests.
+After I transferred to another monastery of the Order, I was given permission to follow a Buddhist training, with a view to leading meditation retreats for guests.
 I met 16 meditation teachers, had formal private interview with 8 of them, and studied koans with 4, successfully working through the koan collections called The Gateless Gate (Jap: Mumonkan), and The Blue Cliff Record (Jap: Hegikanroku).

 I was also personal assistant to two of these meditation teachers, one for 8 years and the other for three, eventually progressing to give weekend retreats to monastery guests myself, with my own assistant.
 Later nominated as Chair for the MID (Interreligious Monastic Dialogue) in the Dutch-speaking region of the Netherlands and Flanders, I participated in the 10th East-West Spiritual Exchange with Japan in 2005, when we lived, worked and meditated with our Japanese brothers and sisters.